todd-x-y/storytime/README.md

 ## License

-Distributed under the MIT License.
+Storytime is distributed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This license ensures that the software and any modifications remain open source, even when run as a network service.
+For more details, see the LICENSE file in the repository or visit GNU AGPL v3.0.
 See `LICENSE` for more information.

 ---